sallkhad/SeeSD/VolunteerTraining/Readme.md

 We are currently designing a one week training session for our volunteers.

 If you have curricula to share or something you believe will be a good add-up to the training, please contribute.

-#Temptative content
+:point_down: Temptative content :point_down:

 ## Day 1
     What is STEM? importance, scientific method?
     STEM  in the world?